SangaviGR/eSim_PSpice_to_KiCad_Python_Parser/README.md

 **To load the KiCad libraries**

 If all the libraries in eeschema are not loaded, follow these steps:
-1. In eeschema, select Preferences option.
+1. In eeschema, select *Preferences* option.
-2. Click on the Component Libraries in the drop down list.
+2. Click on the *Component Libraries* in the drop down list.
-3. A dialog box appears, click on the Add option.
+3. A dialog box appears, click on the *Add* option.
 4. Go to the path where your library to be added is saved.
-5. Select the library to be added and click on Open button.
+5. Select the library to be added and click on *Open* button.
 6. Close the dialog box.
 -----------------------------------------------
 **To add libraries in the parser.py**

-Open the parser.py python file in the PythonLib folder.
+Open the *parser.py* python file.
-Type and add the libraries in the variables "descr" and "prodescr"
+Type and add the libraries in the variables *"descr"* and *"prodescr"*

 -----------------------------------------------
-**WARNING:
+**WARNING**

 1. Filenames should NOT contain whitespaces or tabs.
 2. All required libraries SHOULD be added.